cappuu02/Cybersecurity-Sapienza/2Semester/PND/3) IPV6 Addressing.md

 ![[91a.png]]

 ## Ensuring Unique Unicast Addresses
-Since we are generating IPv6 address in a random manner.
-It can happend that we pick the same address of any one else. (very unlucky!)
+Since we are generating IPv6 address in a random manner, It can happend that we pick the same address of any one else. (very unlucky!)
 To solve we use a mechanism called Duplicate Address Detection (DAD)
 - After sending a Neighbour solicitation, if i don't receive anything i have unique address
 - If i receive something i have a duplicate address
 ![[92a.png]]

 #### SLACC + DHCPv6 (Stateless + )
 ![[93a.png]]

 ## Router as a Stateless DHCPv6 Server